The Siblings

 SARRAH

-Sarrah is 16 years old and is just starting her second year at Watauga High School.
-She is following in her big sibling's footsteps and applying to NCSSM this year.
+Sarrah is 19 years old and a Freshman at Columbia University.
+She attended Watauga High School before being accepted to the North Carolina School of Science and Math (Morganton campus) in her Junior year.
 Sarrah has 2 regional placements and 2 state placements in the math fair.
-She started doing the science fair in 2016 and has 8 first and second placements in the science fair and a handful of auxiliary and unranked awards, including two-time recognition in the national science competition Broadcom MASTERS.
+Since her first science fair (2016) she's received 8 first and second placements plus a handful of auxiliary and unranked awards, including two-time recognition in the national science competition Broadcom MASTERS.

-Sarrah likes sewing, doing crafts, speed skating, and spends much of her free time in robotics, where she is Co-Captain of FTC Team 5881.
+Sarrah likes sewing, doing crafts, speed skating, and spends much of her free time doing robotics, where she has competed in both FTC and combat.

 Have a Question?